The danger of the expression “You can be whoever you want to be”.

 A cartoon showing a person putting on a ‘thinking cap’.

 The thinking cap resembles a brain.

-An image about thought processes, thinking, the nature of consciousness, studying, problem solving – illustrating the saying “Put on your thinking cap”
+An image about thought processes, thinking, the nature of consciousness, cognition, studying, problem solving – illustrating the saying “Put on your thinking cap”

 Bizarre cartoon featuring a padlock as a person’s head or an imaginary creature’s head

 A bizarre or surrealist image showing a person or imaginary creature with a head in the form of a padlock.

 The person is holding a key and is saying “Unlock your imagination!”.

 The illustration is about freeing the imagination or liberating the mind to be creative.
 It is an image to convey the link between creativity and thought processes

 The cartoon has uses as an illustration in art education or in areas of philosophy or psychology.

 For a less bizarre, more child-friendly version of the same concept click here